Sports broadcasting contracts in the United States: NASCAR

-Fox Sports and NBC Sports have contracts for all NASCAR events through at least 2024.
+Fox Sports, NBC Sports, Amazon Prime Video and TNT Sports have contracts for all NASCAR Cup Series events through 2031, while The CW have contract for all NASCAR Xfinity Series events also through 2031.
 On October 15, 2012, NASCAR and the Fox Sports Media Group (FSMG) announced a new $2.4 billion eight-year deal, a 30% increase from their previous deal.
 On July 23, 2013, NASCAR and the NBC Sports Group announced a new $4.4 billion ten-year deal.
 Ten days later on August 1, 2013, NASCAR and Fox extended and expanded their agreement, paying an additional $1.4 billion to do so, to complete NASCAR's new TV package through the 2024 season.